nextmillenniummedia/next-sdk-ios-example/docs/Integrate SDK.md

 Add next values to your info.plist related to app.
 If you’re new at Xcode’s *info.plist* read more at [Apple Developer docs](https://developer.apple.com/documentation/bundleresources/information_property_list).

-- First, you need to provide your InApp API key to project’s *info.plist*:
+- First, you need to provide your InApp API key to project’s *info.plist* (your unique inApp API Key would be provided to you by the Next Millennium manager):

 ```xml
 <key>InAppSDKAPIKey</key>
 <string>API Key</string>
 ```

-- Also add Google App ID:
+- Also add Google App ID (your unique Google App ID would be provided to you by the Next Millennium manager):

 ```xml
 <key>GADApplicationIdentifier</key>